flohw/dotfiles/xorg/README.md

 ## Xmodmap

 `xmodmap` define some mapping for keyboard.
-It currently only swaps alt and control keys
+It currently only swaps alt and control keys.

 ## Xbindkeysrc

 `xbindkeysrc` define some keybinding to actions as sound management and backlight supports.
+They can also trigger signals in order to update i3blocks

 ## Improvements

 - [ ] Add trensparency
+- [ ] Configure more `$XDG` variables